smartriob1/smartriob1/README.md

 ## 💭 Acerca de mí | About Me

-Graduada de Ciclo Superior de Desarrollo de Aplicaciones Multiplataforma.
-Además, me encanta aprender y experimentar con nuevas tecnologías.
+Graduada en Desarrollo de Aplicaciones Multiplataforma, con una pasión por aprender y experimentar con nuevas tecnologías. | Graduate in Multiplatform Application Development, with a passion for learning and experimenting with new technologies.

 ## 🚀 Habilidades | Skills